Microscopes4Schools (M4S) Competition

 - To take a new image, place your mouse over anything other than an existing thumbnail.
 This will take you to live image view, where you can again capture an image and label.

-- To delete unwanted images, drag the thumbnail to the trash bin icon on the bottom right of the desktop.
+- To delete unwanted images, highlight their thumbnails and click the trash bin icon within the software.

 Saving The Images For The Competition